 Make Denver your home for the week!
 With over 300 days per year of sunshine, parks a plenty close to the city, hiking trails, and a hot dining scene, there is something for everyone just minutes away.
 The Energy Summit partners with Visit Denver to provide conference attendees with information on what to do and where to go so you can make the most of your time in the Mile High City.
 Start planning your conference week now!

 Want to check out local restaurant and bar scene in Denver?
-Visit the COGA Booth in the Expo to pick up restaurant cards for free food and drinks before they are gone!
+Visit the COGA Booth to pick up restaurant cards for free food and drinks before they are gone!

 To/From the Airport: Denver International Airport (DEN) is a major airline hub in the United States.
 Since the airport opened in 1995, it has consistently won readers’ choice awards from publications like Business Traveler Magazine.
 The airport offers free Wi-Fi access in public areas and a diverse array of dining and shopping choices.
 Follow the links below to explore Denver airport information and the many DEN transportation options available, including the Airport Rail, DEN SkyRide (airport bus), airport shuttles, cabs, and more.